quick-lab/MARV-2023/README.md

+## MARV-2023 Primer Scheme

+# v1.0.0

+This scheme was generated in response to the Marburg virus outbreak, currently reported in Equatorial Guinea and Cameroon.

 ## Tree

 Most recent sequences are shown in red, all sequences used in the scheme design are shaded in grey.